CGI-FR/PIMO/demo/demo7/README.md

 ## Decryption example

-To re-indentify original data, use the same mask defined in the encryption example, but enable the `decrypt` option :
+To re-identify original data, use the same mask defined in the encryption example, but enable the `decrypt` option :

 #### **`masking-decrypt.yml`**
 ```yaml